hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/log_configuration.rst

 =================

-To change the default logging behavior of a Sawtooth component, such as the validator, put a log configuration file in the config directory (see :doc:`configuring_sawtooth/path_configuration_file`).
+To change the default logging behavior of a Sawtooth component, such as the validator or REST API, put a log configuration file in the config directory (``/var/log/sawtooth`` by default; see :doc:`configuring_sawtooth/path_configuration_file`).

-An example log configuration file is at ``/etc/sawtooth/log_config.toml.example``.
-To create a log configuration file, copy the example file to ``/etc/sawtooth`` and name it ``log_config.toml``.
+Sawtooth provides an example log configuration file in ``/etc/sawtooth/log_config.toml.example``.
+To create a log configuration file, copy the example file to the config directory and name it ``log_config.toml``.

 Each transaction processor can define its own config file.
 The name of this file is determined by the author.
 The transaction processors included in